USA Track & Field

 4. Commit to officiating each day of the meet for which selected.

-Applicants must complete and submit the application form no later than December 20, 2022.
-The NOC Executive Committee makes selections from among qualified applicants and notifies officials in late December.
-Grant recipients are assigned to a meet and crew, and are mentored and provided hands-on training at the competition venue.
+Applicants must complete and submit the application form no later than December 21, 2025.
+The NOC Executive Committee makes selections from among qualified applicants and notifies officials in mid-January.
 Grant recipients are required to write a report of their experience and submit it to the NOC after the competition.

 ELIGIBILITY CRITERIA